nguyenthanhdong0710/nextjs-base-2023/README.md

 ## DO NOT DO THIS
 - DO NOT using fixed text in html.
 Use translation in next-intl.
 For example we use `en.ts`.
+- DO NOT using color in Tailwind, for change theme perfectly, we need use color form MUI only.
+Check `createAppTheme.tsx`.

 ## REMEMBER THIS
 - REMEMBER that use Link, Router, Pathname from `next-intl` no need to include locale, but from `next/navigator` does.